HugoZink/mesh-fairing/README.md

 # **Mesh Fairing**

+**This is a fork of Mesh Fairing backported to Blender 2.79.
+Very minor issues may sometimes occur.
+If your vertex normals look totally messed up after the mesh fairing operation, just undo and try again.**

 ![fairing](https://user-images.githubusercontent.com/8960984/59396054-36e85880-8d44-11e9-873b-d8aa2293b2d5.gif)

 This Blender addon provides an alternative smoothing operation.
 Conventional smoothing has a tendency to cause pinching, bumps, and other undesirable artifacts; however, mesh fairing results in a smooth-as-possible mesh patch.